Green Burial Council, Inc.Certification and Provider SupportOFFICERS

 Green Burial Council InternationalEducation and OutreachOFFICERS

-Term expires June 2025 ![]() Stephanie Dresen is an environmental professional with extensive experience in both climate policy and chemical management.
+Term expires April 2026 ![]() Stephanie Dresen, Secretary, is an environmental professional with extensive experience in both climate policy and chemical management.
 She comes to the GBC with experience working in academia, government, and private industry.
 During her career, Stephanie has worked to bridge the gap between science and applicable public policy through advocacy, education, and program implementation.
-She currently serves as a Global Sustainability Specialist in the manufacturing industry, implementing green building practices.
+She currently serves as a Natural Systems Coordinator for the City of Kansas City, Missouri implementing nature-based solutions to address climate change.
 Stephanie is a LEED Green Associate with the US Green Building Council and holds both a MS in Energy Policy and Climate from Johns Hopkins University and a BS in Biochemistry and Environmental Studies from the University of Wisconsin – Madison.
 She is using her expertise in sustainability, public policy, and chemical stewardship to advocate for environmentally just, green burial options for all.

 Term expires June 2025 ![]() Jeff Hodes has forty-plus years of experience in the cemetery industry, with key positions in major cemetery organizations, and has provided consulting services to cemeteries across the United States for over ten years.
 As an active leader in cemetery development, training, and volunteering with multiple industry associations, Jeff has served in leadership roles on the boards of directors for six different cemetery associations, and earned the Certified Cemetery Executive and the Certified Supplier Executive distinction from the International Cemetery Cremations Funeral Association, and a MS degree with an emphasis in environmental studies.